Gaussian beams and caustic avoidance in gravitational optics: Gaussian beams

 For a generic beam, the amplitude of the intensity of light changes not only in the propagation direction but also in the transverse direction.
 For a Gaussian beam, the intensity is maximum at the center and it decays exponentially towards the edges of a $v=\rm{constant}$ surface.
 In order to have such an exponential decay, one requires a complex curvature matrix, $\mathbf{\Gamma}=\mathbf{\Gamma_R}+i\mathbf{\Gamma_I}$ of the wavefront, where $\mathbf{\Gamma_R}$ and $\mathbf{\Gamma_I}$ are real.
 To be more specific, the corresponding wave function of the beam should be in the form

 where $\kappa=\left(I_0\,{\rm{det}}\mathbf{Q'}\right)^{1/2}$ is a constant with $I_0$ being the initial intensity of the beam and $\mathbf{Q'}$ being the initial value of the complex matrix $\mathbf{Q}$.
 Note that without the complex part, $\mathbf{\Gamma_I}$, of the wavefront curvature matrix, the exponential decay of the amplitude is not possible.
-Here, we should also mention that $\boldsymbol{\xi}$ is not representing the deviation vector of the outer--most geodesic of the bundle any longer.
-Rather, it is a variable on the 2--dimensional screen space.
+Here, we should also mention that $\boldsymbol{\xi}$ is not representing the deviation vector of the outer-most geodesic of the bundle any longer.
+Rather, it is a variable on the 2-dimensional screen space.
 We also note that ${\rm{det}}\mathbf{Q}$ is independent of $\boldsymbol{\xi}$.
 Its specification will be clear in a while.

 In the previous sections, we only considered those curvature matrices which are real.
-This was because of the fact that we considered real solutions of the geodesic deviation equation to construct $\mathbf{Q}$ and $\mathbf{P}$ matrices.
+This was due to choosing real solutions of the geodesic deviation equation to construct $\mathbf{Q}$ and $\mathbf{P}$ matrices.
 In order to obtain the aforementioned complex curvature matrix, $\mathbf{\Gamma}=\mathbf{P}\mathbf{Q}^{-1}$, one needs to consider complex solutions, or as we do here, complex combinations of real solutions of the geodesic deviation equation.
 Let us write them explicitly as,

 In general, one can consider any four linearly independent solutions to construct the complex $\mathbf{Q}$ (and $\mathbf{P}$) matrices as long as certain criteria are satisfied.
-To be specific, in order for a Gaussian beam to be well defined throughout the propagation, it has to fulfill the following requirements \citep{Popov:1982} \begin{itemize} \item [i)] The matrix $\mathbf{Q}$ should be regular for all values of the evolution parameter $v$.
+To be specific, in order for a Gaussian beam to be well defined throughout the propagation, it has to fulfill the following requirements \cite{Popov:1982} \begin{itemize} \item [i)] The matrix $\mathbf{Q}$ should be regular for all values of the evolution parameter $v$.
 This means ${\rm{det}}\mathbf{Q}\neq 0\, \forall \,v$, \item [ii)] $\mathbf{\Gamma_I}$ should be positive definite, \item [iii)] The complex curvature matrix, $\mathbf{\Gamma}$, should be symmetric.
-In other words, both $\mathbf{\Gamma_R}$ and $\mathbf{\Gamma_I}$ should be symmetric matrices. \end{itemize} It is known that as long as the criteria above are satisfied at the initial point, they are satisfied throughout the evolution \citep{Cerveny:1990}.
+In other words, both $\mathbf{\Gamma_R}$ and $\mathbf{\Gamma_I}$ should be symmetric matrices. \end{itemize} It is known that as long as the criteria above are satisfied at the initial point, they are satisfied throughout the evolution \cite{Cerveny:1990}.

-In this subsection, we outlined the necessary conditions for a Gaussian beam to be well--defined.
-In the next one, we show how $\mathbf{\Gamma}$ and $\mathbf{Q}$ evolve, while the Gaussian intensity profile is preserved.